 Anti-Bullying Week is in November every year.
-We know, however, that bullying can happen at time of course but this week just brings it into a very clear focus and reminds everyone that bullying is not ok.
+We know, however, that bullying can happen at any time of course but this week just brings it into a very clear focus and reminds everyone that bullying is not ok.
 Throughout the week children work on what bullying means and how to be a kind friend.

 Our Anti-Bullying Policy is part of the Behaviour Policy.
-This policy is currently under review, please send any comments / suggestions to Miss Fleet

 WHAT IS BULLYING?